No booking fees on the app

 How much does it cost for a train from Glasgow Queen Street to Edinburgh (Waverley)?

-Ticket prices from Glasgow Queen Street to Edinburgh (Waverley) average around €14.67, but vary based on travel dates and ticket flexibility.
-To see the exact fare for your trip, please perform a search with your preferred dates.
+The average fare from Glasgow Queen Street to Edinburgh (Waverley) is approximately £12.10, but the final price fluctuates.
+The actual cost depends on your travel dates, how far in advance you book, and your ticket's flexibility.
+To see the current price for your journey, please search with your specific dates.

 How do I find the best train route from Glasgow Queen Street to Edinburgh (Waverley)?